DUNCORIR/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod +x hello:script that adds execute permission to the owner of the file hello. chmod u+rwx,g+rx,o+r hello/chmod ug+x,o+r hello:script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod u+rwx,g+rx,o+r hello:script that adds execution permission to the owner, the group owner and the other users, to the file hello
+chmod +x hello:script that adds execute permission to the owner of the file hello. chmod u+rwx,g+rx,o+r hello/chmod ug+x,o+r hello:script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod u+rwx,g+rx,o+r hello:script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello:Write a script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions